FinbarArgus/SmoothMuscleKnowledgeBase/README.md

 {Citation: FirstAuthorLastNameXXXXPaperFirstBigWord
 Type: Choose from [Modelling paper, experimental results, review]  *Include more types if neccesary*
 Animal: the animals that the experiments are done on or the animals that the model is replicating.
-ModelLanguage: CellML or Matlab or etc.
-SI units: True or False if the units are in SI or not.
 CellType: choose from [vascular smooth muscle, airway smooth muscle, uterine smooth muscle, gut smooth muscle, other smooth muscle]
 Location: what organ or location of the body this dataset is from or which location the model is based on.
 ExperimentInfo: (For experimental results) Detail the inputs and outputs of each result (normally each figure) in the paper.
 For example for an experiment that varied input current and compared baseline to isoproterenol application and measured voltage with whole cell patch-clamp and Calcium with FRET...
 {inputs: current, isoproterenol,
- output: voltage, Calcium,
+ outputs: voltage, Calcium,
  methods: whole-cell patch clamp, FRET (Calcium)} (Include one bracketed entry for each experiment in the paper.)
  dataAvailability: choose from [open, request, private]
- dataLocation: data/FirstAuthorLastNameXXXXPaperFirstBigWord If the data is open, save it in a directory of this format and specify it here.}}
+ dataLocation: data/FirstAuthorLastNameXXXXPaperFirstBigWord If the data is open, save it in a directory of this format and specify the dir heree.}
+ModelInfo:
+{ModelLanguage: CellML or Matlab or etc.
+ SI units: True or False if the units are in SI or not.
+ modelLocation: models/FirstAuthorLastNameXXXXPaperFirstBigWord If the model is open, save it in a directory of this format and specify the dir here}}